-The outbreak of COVID-19 has led to an economic recession and had other severe effects on the U.S. economy and has disrupted our operations.
-The ongoing COVID-19 pandemic has also adversely impacted certain industries in which our clients operate and impaired their ability to fulfill their financial obligations to us.
+The COVID-19 pandemic, including the spread of new variants, has disrupted the U.S. economy and negatively affected the banking industry.
+The pandemic adversely impacted certain industries in which our clients operate and impaired their ability to fulfill their financial obligations to us.
 The ultimate impact of the COVID-19 pandemic on our business remains uncertain but may have a material and adverse effect on our business, financial condition, results of operations and growth prospects.

 The COVID-19 pandemic continues to negatively impact the United States and the world.
 The spread of COVID-19 has negatively impacted the U.S. economy at large, and small businesses in particular, and has disrupted our operations.
-The responses on the part of the U.S. and global governments and populations have created a recessionary environment, reduced economic activity and caused significant volatility in the global stock markets.
-We have experienced significant disruptions across our business due to these effects, which may in future periods lead to decreased earnings, significant loan defaults and slowdowns in our loan collections.
-We expect increased unemployment and recessionary concerns will adversely affect loan originations in future periods.
+Even as efforts to contain the pandemic, including vaccinations, have made progress and some restrictions have relaxed, new variants of the virus have and may continue to have significant economic effects.
+The impact of these variants cannot be predicted.
+As a result, we expect the impact of COVID-19 could continue to be volatile, and last for a significant and indeterminate period.
 The ultimate impact of the COVID-19 pandemic on our business remains uncertain but may have a material and adverse effect on our business, financial condition, results of operations and growth prospects.

-The outbreak of COVID-19 has resulted in a decline in the businesses of certain of our clients, a decrease in consumer confidence, an increase in unemployment and a disruption in the services provided by our vendors.
+The COVID-19 pandemic has resulted in a decline in the businesses of certain of our clients, a decrease in consumer confidence, an increase in unemployment and a disruption in the services provided by our vendors.
 Continued disruptions to our clients' businesses could result in increased risk of delinquencies, defaults, foreclosures and losses on our loans, negatively impact regional economic conditions, result in declines in local loan demand, liquidity of loan guarantors, the value of loan collateral (particularly in real estate), loan originations and deposit availability and negatively impact the implementation of our growth strategy.
+Recent supply chain disruptions caused primarily by the pandemic have negatively affected certain of our commercial customers.
 Although the U.S. government introduced a number of programs designed to soften the impact of COVID-19 on small businesses, our borrowers may still be unable to satisfy their financial obligations to us.